concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-partner-marketing-toolkit.markdown

 * Please use the press release template provided to you in this toolkit.
 * For Non-U.S. templates, please email [concur_AppCenterMarketing@sap.com](mailto:concur_AppCenterMarketing@sap.com) to request the template for your specific region.
 * No press release will cross the wire without approval from both SAP Concur and participating partner.
-* All press releases must adhere to SAP Concur’s brand standards.
+* All press releases must adhere to SAP Concur brand standards.
 * Please allow a minimum of 10 business days for approval of any press release.
 * Send your draft press release to App Center Marketing for review and management of the SAP Concur PR approval process.
 * Your application must be live in the App Center prior to issuing a press release.